pygame/pygame/docs/reST/ref/font.rst

       [e.g.: (0,0,255) for blue].
 The optional background argument is a color to use for the text background.
 If no background is passed the area outside the text will be transparent.

+      Starting in `2.1.4`, there is a `wraplength` argument which describes the width in pixels a line of text should be before wrapping to a new line.
+      See :attr:`pygame.font.Font.align` for line-alignment settings.

       The Surface returned will be of the dimensions required to hold the text.
       (the same as those returned by :func:`Font.size`).
 If an empty string is passed